Kharytia/DSCA_Project/README.md

 It includes robust data processing, segmentation, churn analysis, market basket insights, and strategic business recommendations.
 The goal of this project is to simulate a real-world consulting case by analyzing customer behavior, segmenting users, and providing actionable recommendations to increase customer value and reduce churn.

+## Dataset
+The analysis is based on the Online Retail II Dataset available on Kaggle (https://www.kaggle.com/datasets/kabilan45/online-retail-ii-dataset).
+It contains transactional data from a UK-based online retailer from 2009–2011, including customer IDs, product descriptions, quantities, prices, and countries.
 ## Tools & Libraries
 - Python (Pandas, Matplotlib, Seaborn, MLxtend, Scikit-learn)
 - Apriori Algorithm